A general family of MSRD codes and PMDS codes with smaller field sizes from extended Moore matrices: Preliminaries

-A difficult research problem, still open in most cases, is to determine constraints in $ m $, $ q $ and $ q^m $ for the existence of MSRD codes and PMDS codes.
-This problem is a highly non-trivial extension of the well known \textit{MDS conjecture} (not even the asymptotic order of possible MSRD or PMDS codes is known in general, whereas we know that MDS codes exist if, and only if, the code length is at most linear in the field size).
+A difficult research problem, open in most cases, is to determine constraints in $ m $, $ q $ and $ q^m $ for the existence of MSRD codes and PMDS codes.
+This problem is a highly non-trivial extension of the \textit{MDS conjecture} (not even the asymptotic order of the size $ q^m $ of possible MSRD or PMDS codes is known in general, whereas we know that MDS codes exist if, and only if, the code length is at most linear in the field size \cite{reed-solomon, singleton}).